 Creativa Images / Shutterstock.com

-While checking prices, make sure to stay within your insurance company’s network of providers.
+While checking prices, make sure to stay within your insurance company’s network of health care providers.
 Going “out of network” can mean significantly higher co-payments.
 In some cases, insurers may refuse to pay anything on out-of-network services.

 4. Skip the ER